-Ethical compliance refers to the adherence to moral principles and standards in the conduct of government operations.
-It encompasses a range of practices aimed at preventing corruption, ensuring transparency, and fostering accountability among public officials.
+Ethical compliance refers to the adherence to moral principles, legal standards, and professional norms in the conduct of government operations.
+It goes beyond merely obeying laws; it includes a commitment to honesty, fairness, impartiality, and the responsible use of public resources.
+In the public sector, ethical compliance is a multifaceted discipline that involves preventing corruption, ensuring transparency, fostering accountability, and promoting a culture of integrity among public officials.

 Key Mechanisms for Ethical Compliance